Skip to main content

 What are we doing?

-• Todo01/10/2024
+• Todo03/2026

 HVO, also known as HVO Biodiesel, is a synthetic, second-generation paraffinic fuel, a biofuel produced from vegetable oil waste.
 Due to its production process, HVO has a longer shelf life than regular biodiesel.

-Install solar roofing on waste collection lorries
+Installation of solar roofs on waste collection lorries

 Summary and contacts